ethereumclassic/ethereumclassic.github.io/content/blog/2024-02-07-correcting-the-coinmarketcap-about-ethereum-classic-section/index.zh.md

 Ethereum Classic (ETC) is the original [Ethereum](https://coinmarketcap.com/currencies/ethereum/) (ETH) blockchain that launched in July 2015.
 Its main function is as a [smart contract](https://coinmarketcap.com/alexandria/glossary/smart-contract) network, with the ability to host and support decentralized applications ([DApps](https://coinmarketcap.com/alexandria/glossary/decentralized-applications-dapps)).
 Its native token is ETC.

 Since its launch, Ethereum Classic has sought to uphold its original values of immutability, censorship resistance, and permissionlessness.
-However, ETC’s technology is on parity with the EVM (Ethereum Virtual machine Standard) as it seeks to be up-to-date with state of the art technology.
+However, ETC’s technology is on parity with the EVM (Ethereum Virtual Machine standard) as it seeks to be up-to-date with state of the art technology.

 **Rationale:**

-To state that ETC is a fork is an old error in the market and it is the responsibility of a service at CMC to correct these fallacies.
+To state that ETC is a fork is an old error in the market and it is the responsibility of a service as CMC to correct these fallacies.

 ETC does not diverge from the EVM roadmap, to the contrary ETC constantly performs hard forks to be on parity with Ethereum, except the upgrades that are detrimental to immutability, e.g. EIP-1559 or Proof of Stake.